 Basically, all the General Data Protection Regulation (GDPR for short) wants is to ensure that businesses have an efficient way to restore critical information from a third-party system in light of an emergency.

 If you have no clue how to get your business compliant for the looming D-day, fear not.
-Through this article, we will be going through some of the best practises for implementing data protection and regulation to becoming GDPR compliant.
+Through this article, we will be going through some of the best practices for implementing data protection and regulation to becoming GDPR compliant.

 First off, you can use a service like GDPRpop.com which will give you the code you need that will give you the popup on your site.
 Services like this make it as easy as copy and paste.